vladthesav/MoldAI/README.md

 # MoldAI
 MoldAI is a computer vision web app that classifies common strains of mold on surfaces and displays information about it.
+This was created for HopHacks 2019.

 It consists of a PyTorch model running inside of a flask server that takes an image from an html form and outputs a list of predictions that get displayed allong with information about each strain.